ONSdigital/dap-sit-inventory-prototype/README.md

 ### Custom JavaScript

-If you need to add custom JavaScript to your prototype, the build system will automatically look for a file called `index.js` in your prototype.
+If you need to add custom JavaScript, the build system will automatically look for a file called `index.js` in your prototype.
 Gulp will convert your JavaScript to ES5 code.
 You can refer to the example folder to see how to include the JavaScript in your template.

 ### Custom CSS